© Daryle Kaiser

 Sandals are ok around camp or in the hotel but most

-wooden boardwalks and paved walkways to rough, rocky, uneven trails
+from wooden boardwalks and paved walkways to rough, rocky, uneven

 horse and other animal droppings on the trail.

-or boot is best but tennis shoes generally work fine.
-If you decide
+shoe or boot is best but tennis shoes generally work fine.
+If

-to purchase a new hiking boot or shoe make sure you wear them often
+you decide to purchase a new hiking boot or shoe make sure you

-prior to your trip.
-Wearing a new boot on a rocky trail without
+wear them often prior to your trip.
+Wearing a new boot on a

 I have found that a good medium weight hiking sock

-feet cool and dry.
-You will be expected to hike and walk quite
+your feet cool and dry.
+You will be expected to hike and

-when we are hiking in Yellowstone's backcountry you will need a
+but when we are hiking in Yellowstone's backcountry you will

-good pair of jeans or other long pants.
-Loose fitting preferably
+need a good pair of jeans or other long pants.
+Loose fitting

-so that you can move and bend freely.
-I know bell bottoms are back
+preferably so that you can move and bend freely.
+I know bell

-Faithful you could probably wear shorts since we will be hiking
+Old Faithful you could probably wear shorts since we will be

-primarily on boardwalks.
-Your chaperone will advise you on what
+hiking primarily on boardwalks.
+Your chaperone will advise you

 (leave your cursor